You'll need excellent observation and investigative skills, as well as attention to detail, to be a good trading standards officer

 It is also possible to enter the career without a degree as long as you have a good standard of education.
 Postgraduate qualifications are not needed.

-It is usual to start out as a trainee where you'll combine study with paid employment to complete a range of professional qualifications on the Trading Standards Qualification Framework (TSQF).
+It is usual to start out as a trainee where you'll combine study with paid employment to complete a range of professional qualifications.
 The levels of training you'll complete will depend on your existing qualifications and experience, as well as the needs of the employer.